World Kinect Corporation Annou - GuruFocus.com

+As discussed below, in connection with the pricing of the notes, World Kinect has entered into privately negotiated convertible note hedge transactions and warrant transactions.
+The convertible note hedge transactions will cover, subject to customary anti-dilution adjustments, the number of shares of common stock that initially underlie the notes, and have an initial strike price equal to the initial conversion price of the notes, or approximately $28.43 per share.
+The strike price of the warrant transactions will initially be $40.14 per share, which represents a premium of 80% over the closing price of the common stock of $22.30 per share on June 21, 2023 and is subject to certain adjustments under the terms of the warrant transactions.

-World Kinect intends to use the net proceeds from the offering (i) primarily for general corporate purposes, including the repayment of a portion of the amounts outstanding under the revolving credit facility, (ii) to pay the cost of the convertible note hedge transactions described below (after such cost is partially offset by the proceeds to World Kinect from the sale of the warrant transactions described below), and (iii) to repurchase up to $50 million worth of World Kinect common stock (“common stock”) from purchasers of the notes in this offering.
+World Kinect expects the net proceeds from the offering of the notes to be approximately $291.0 million ($339.5 million if the initial purchasers exercise their option to purchase the additional notes in full) after deducting the initial purchasers’ discounts but before deducting offering expenses payable by World Kinect.
+World Kinect intends to use the net proceeds from the offering (i) primarily for general corporate purposes, including the repayment of a portion of the amounts outstanding under the revolving credit facility, (ii) to pay the approximately $26.2 million cost of the convertible note hedge transactions described below (after such cost is partially offset by the proceeds to World Kinect from the sale of the warrant transactions described below) and (iii) to repurchase approximately 2.24 million shares of World Kinect’s common stock (“common stock”) from purchasers of the notes in this offering for an aggregate purchase price of approximately $50.0 million.
 This repurchase of common stock could affect the market price of the common stock concurrently with, or shortly after, the pricing of the notes, and could result in a higher effective conversion price for the notes.
 If the initial purchasers exercise their option to purchase additional notes, World Kinect expects to enter into additional convertible note hedge transactions and warrant transactions, and intends to use a portion of the net proceeds from the sale of any such additional notes to pay the costs of such additional convertible note hedge transactions (which would be partially offset by the proceeds to World Kinect from the sale of additional warrant transactions).
 World Kinect intends to use the remainder of the net proceeds from the sale of such additional notes for general corporate purposes, including repayment of additional amounts outstanding under the revolving credit facility.

 The notes will be World Kinect’s senior, unsecured obligations.
-The notes are expected to pay interest semiannually in arrears and to mature on July 1, 2028, unless earlier repurchased, redeemed or converted.
-World Kinect will satisfy any conversion elections by paying cash up to the aggregate principal amount of the notes to be converted, and paying or delivering, as the case may be, cash, shares of the common stock or a combination of cash and shares of the common stock, at World Kinect’s election, in respect of the remainder, if any, of its conversion obligation in excess of the aggregate principal amount of the notes to be converted.
-The interest rate, initial conversion rate and other terms of the notes will be determined by negotiations between World Kinect and the initial purchasers of the notes.
+The notes will bear interest at a rate of 3.250% per year, payable semiannually in arrears on January 1 and July 1 of each year, beginning on January 1, 2024.
+The notes will mature on July 1, 2028, unless earlier repurchased, redeemed or converted.
+The initial conversion rate is 35.1710 shares of common stock per $1,000 principal amount of notes, which is equivalent to an initial conversion price of approximately $28.43 per share, representing a premium of approximately 27.5% over the closing price of the common stock of $22.30 per share on June 21, 2023.
+World Kinect will satisfy any conversion elections by paying cash up to the aggregate principal amount of the notes to be converted, and paying or delivering, as the case may be, cash, shares of common stock or a combination of cash and shares of common stock, at World Kinect’s election, in respect of the remainder, if any, of its conversion obligation in excess of the aggregate principal amount of the notes to be converted.

+World Kinect may redeem for cash all or any portion of the notes, at its option at any time and from time to time, on or after July 6, 2026 if the last reported sale price of the common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading-day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which World Kinect provides the related notice of redemption at a redemption price equal to 100% of the principal amount of the notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.
+No sinking fund is provided for the notes.
+If World Kinect undergoes a fundamental change (as defined in the indenture governing the notes), holders may require World Kinect to repurchase for cash all or part of their notes at a repurchase price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the fundamental change repurchase date.

-In connection with the pricing of the notes, World Kinect expects to enter into privately negotiated convertible note hedge agreements with certain of the initial purchasers of the notes or their respective affiliates and/or other financial institutions (the “hedge counterparties”).
+In connection with the pricing of the notes, World Kinect has entered into privately negotiated convertible note hedge agreements with certain of the initial purchasers of the notes or their respective affiliates and certain other financial institutions (the “hedge counterparties”).
 The convertible note hedge transactions will cover, subject to customary anti-dilution adjustments, the number of shares of common stock that initially underlie the notes, and are expected to reduce the potential dilution to the common stock and/or offset potential cash payments in excess of the principal amount upon conversion of the notes.

-World Kinect also expects to enter into warrant transactions with the hedge counterparties relating to the same number of shares of common stock, subject to customary anti-dilution adjustments.
+World Kinect also has entered into warrant transactions with the hedge counterparties relating to the same number of shares of common stock, subject to customary anti-dilution adjustments.
 The warrant transactions could have a dilutive effect on the common stock to the extent that the market price per share of the common stock exceeds the strike price of the warrants on the applicable expiration dates.
+The strike price of the warrant transactions will initially be $40.14 per share, which represents a premium of 80% over the closing price of the common stock of $22.30 per share on June 21, 2023 and is subject to certain adjustments under the terms of the warrant transactions.

 The notes and any shares of the common stock issuable upon conversion of the notes have not been registered under the Securities Act or under any U.S. state securities laws or other jurisdiction and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.